Here are some of the things we are putting in place to promote a healthy community in the 2020-2021 academic year and beyond.

 - People with diabetes;

-- People with chronic kidney disease undergoing dialysis;
+- People with chronic kidney disease of any stage or undergoing dialysis;

 - People with liver disease; and